Why Willingness Wins

 What Are You Willing to Do Every Day?

 Building consistency is key.
 Setting an intention to practice a language for a small chunk of time every day will gradually lead to progress.
 It’s the little daily habits that add up to lasting change.
 By understanding your limits and making small, manageable changes, you’ll build the consistency needed for long-term success.
-Pair this with understanding your memory and learning style and choose the right activities for your moods and energy levels.
+Pair this with understanding your memory and learning style and choosing the right activities for your moods and energy levels.

 Conclusion